picodotdev/alis/README.md

 ### Features

 * GPT, UEFI, BIOS
-* Support for SATA and NVMe
+* Support for SATA, NVMe and MMC
 * LVM and no LVM
 * _root_ partition encrypted and no encrypted
 * LVM on LUKS when LVM and encrypted